 One Workgroup member explained that in their experience the application of the discussed charges appeared not to be consistent across the three TOs.
 In the past, they had not experienced any such charges in Scotland and it appeared the Scottish TOs communicated expenditure differently.
+This view was consistent with at least one other consultation response.

-The Onshore TO Workgroup Member (who represents NGET) informed the Workgroup that SPT and SHETL have been engaged on this proposal outside the CUSC process, and all three TOs organisations are committed to working together to ensure consistency in their processes to identify cost and explain these in Charging Statements texts as appropriate (noting the point above).
+The Onshore TO Workgroup Member (who represents NGET) informed the Workgroup that SPT and SHETL have been engaged on this proposal outside the CUSC process, and all three TOs organisations are committed to working together to ensure consistency in their processes to identify cost and explain these in Charging Statements texts as appropriate (noting the point above re. acceptable deviations due to the different Price Control arrangements agreed with Ofgem).
+They also suggested that how charges are identified or categorised in customer agreements, i.e. further definition beyond calling them 'One-off Works charges' (which is the categorisation of charge which delay and backfeed charges belong to - as per the Proposer's solution) may have led to this possible confusion.

-Workgroup members were keen to understand how often these charges have been applied by each of the TO's and had requested these metrics ahead of the consultation.
+Throughout the Workgroup meetings, members were keen to understand how often these charges have been applied by each of the TO's and had requested these metrics ahead of the consultation, which has not yet been made available The Onshore TO Workgroup member provided anecdotal information on the frequency of delay charges in their TO area during Workgroup discussions. but it was agreed with the Proposer that this data is inherently commercially sensitive as it relates to individual customer projects.

-Wider considerations for delay charge/backfeed charge process

-The Workgroup discussed other factors which impact a User's ability to predict, consider and agree to delay charges/backfeed charges, and that this also needed scrutiny.
-Though changes to business processes are outside of the scope of these CUSC modifications, the Workgroup agreed it was relevant to the solution to discuss in some level of detail how working practice can be improved to communicate to developers the risk of potential delay charges, so they are enabled to put mitigation in place to avoid these.
+Wider considerations for delay charge/backfeed charge process modifications, the Workgroup agreed it was relevant to the solution to discuss in some level of detail how working practice can be improved to communicate to developers the risk of potential delay charges, so they are enabled to put mitigation in place to avoid these.